Savage, Maryland: 19th century

+20th century

+A renovation program began in 1984 that established Savage Mill as a major permanent marketplace.
 The Savage Mill Manor House is down the street from the mill and has also been completely renovated.
-It is now used to host weddings, parties and special events.
+It is now used to host weddings, parties, and special events.

 Carroll Baldwin Hall once housed the Savage branch of the Howard County Library.
 It was built in the early 1920s as a memorial to Carroll Baldwin, former president of the manufacturing company.
 The Baldwins managed the company from 1859 to 1911.

-In 1880, the population reached 2617 residents, and 2930 by 1890.
+In 1880, the population reached 2,617 residents, and increased to 2,930 in 1890.

 In 1929, Dr. Wolman issued a recommendation that did not pass, to dam and flood the Patuxent River Valley around Savage for a dedicated water source.

-Savage remained a mostly segregated town for most of its early history until the civil rights movements of the 1950s.
-Factory work at the mill was almost exclusively for white workers, with exceptions of black "apprentices" at the forges in the antebellum era.
-The community slowly integrated as it moved into the new millennium.
+Savage remained a mostly segregated town for most of its early history until the Civil rights movement of the 1950s.
+Factory work at the mill was almost exclusively for white workers with exceptions of black apprentices at the forges in the antebellum era.
+The community slowly integrated in the latter half of the 20th century.

 The Savage Volunteer Fire Company was founded in 1937 with a station at Savage-Guilford Road.
 The station relocated to Lincoln Street in 1957, and Corridor Road in 2013.

-In June 1972, Hurricane Agnes flooded the local rivers, raising the Patuxent 25.4 feet, washing out the road bridge.
-A replacement opened on 10 September 1975.
+In June 1972, Hurricane Agnes flooded the local rivers, raising the Patuxent River 25.4 feet, and washing out the road bridge.
+A replacement opened on September 10, 1975.

 In 1976, county executive Edward L. Cochran convened a waste task force that reviewed submissions for a 538-acre landfill at route One and 32 owned by Realty Trust and Chase Manhattan Mortgage, with commercial dumping sites at the Savage quarry.
 Alpha Ridge Landfill was selected instead, but a new quarry would eventually take its place.

 A new $7 million elementary school was built in Savage in 1988, named Bollman Bridge Elementary.